Moscow, Russia

 Notes

 This was likely the first performance by Rachmaninoff of his First Piano Sonata, which Threlfall and Norris (citing Oskar von Riesemann) indicate occurred at the Moscow Conservatory.
-The Sonata had first been performed by Konstantin Igumnov.
-Satina notes that this was the 2nd Chamber Music Concert of the Quartet of the Imperial Russian Music Society in Moscow.
-A review by Grigory Prokofiev in the Russkoi Muzikalnoi Gazeti indicates the keys of the three Preludes.
+The Sonata had first been performed by Konstantin Igumnov on October 17, 1908.
+Satina noted that this was the 2nd Chamber Music Concert of the Quartet of the Imperial Russian Music Society in Moscow.
+A review in Moskovskiy Vedomosti on January 9 indicates that Rachmaninoff played three of his preludes as an encore, while the review by Grigory Prokofiev in the Russkoi Muzikalnoi Gazeti provides the details: Prelude in D minor, op.
+23, no. 3, Prelude in G minor, op.
+23, no. 5, and Prelude in G flat major, op.
+23, no. 10.
 Vladimir Bakaleinikov, the violist in the quartet, would later conduct concerts in America with Rachmaninoff.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.